 - Spend Online and In-Person: Much like any other MasterCard available in the market, you can purchase goods and services online.
 You can also spend the card in-store by entering your unique 4-digit PIN.

-As the name suggests, the Green Card allows you to combine everyday spending with social responsibility.
-The overarching concept is that by spending with the Green Card, Bunq will donate money to green causes.
-More specifically, every time you spend €100 on the card, Bunq claims to plant a tree.
+As the name suggests, the Metal Card allows you to combine everyday spending with social responsibility.
+The overarching concept is that by spending with the Metal Card, bunq will donate money to green causes.
+More specifically, every time you spend €100 on the card, bunq claims to plant a tree.

-It is also important to note that the Green Card itself is made of socially responsible materials, which outlasts a traditional plastic card by 50%.
+It is also important to note that the Metal Card itself is made of socially responsible materials, which outlasts a traditional plastic card by 50%.

 However, your purchases won’t go towards the green cause of planting more trees, nor is the card made of socially responsible materials.
 In terms of pricing, the Travel Card costs a one off fee of €9.99